 Whilst children attending Breakfast club may be allowed to go out to 'play' after they have eaten, the guidance for Breakfast Clubs is that parents will first have given written permission on the basis that there is no supervision provided.
-Given that we do not provide supervision until the start of the school day, to ensure the safety and wellbeing of the pupils in the playground, children should not arrive at school before 8.45am.
+Given that we do not provide supervision until the start of the school day, to ensure the safety and wellbeing of the pupils in the playground, children should arrive as close to the start of day at 9.00am as possible and should not arrive at school before 8.45am.
 If children are hurt or injured emergency support such as first aid would be available from school staff.

-Before school and once children have been dismissed by teachers at the end of the day children are no longer supervised and should make their way home according to their parents' wishes.
+Before school and once children have been dismissed by teachers at the end of the day, children are no longer supervised and should make their way home according to their parents' wishes.